ZahedShaikh08/MedAI/README.md

-# 🧠 MedAI – AI‑Powered Health Diagnosis
+# 🧠 MediAI – AI‑Powered Health Diagnosis

-**MedAI** is an intuitive web app that leverages machine learning to provide preliminary health diagnostics based on user‑entered symptoms.
-Built with **Flask** (backend) and optionally deployable in **Streamlit**, MedAI combines predictive insights with lifestyle guidance—description, precautions, medications, diet, and workouts.
+**MediAI** is an intuitive web app that leverages machine learning to provide preliminary health diagnostics based on user‑entered symptoms.
+Built with **Flask** (backend) and optionally deployable in **Streamlit**, MediAI combines predictive insights with lifestyle guidance—description, precautions, medications, diet, and workouts.

 ---